Piyushjain-572/Sentimental_Analysis/README.md

-# Sentimental analysis by using Natural language processing (NLP)
+# Sentiment analysis by using Natural language processing (NLP)
 Sentiment analysis is the interpretation and classification of emotions (positive, negative and neutral) within text data using text analysis techniques.
 Natural language processing (NLP) is the ability of a computer program to understand human language as it is spoken.